This step-by-step guide explains how to set up Single Sign-On in Contentstack with Okta as your SAML 2.0 identity Provider (IdP).

 - Log in to your Okta Admin account.

-- Then, in ‘Attribute Statements’, under attribute mapping details, add the attributes received in Step 1.
+- In ATTRIBUTE STATEMENTS (OPTIONAL), under attribute mapping details, add the attributes.

 Step 3 - Configuring Okta details in Contentstack

-- Upload the X.509 certificate that you downloaded in Contentstack in the ‘Certificate’ field.
+- Upload the X.509 certificate that you downloaded from Okta, into the Certificate field in the 2 IdP Configuration section in Contentstack.

-Now, let’s learn how to assign your Contentstack application to your users in Okta.
+That’s it!
+Now, let’s see how to assign your Contentstack application to your users in Okta.

 Step 4 - Manage users access control in Okta